skuperuser/game2server/README.md

 Let's say your startup args are:
 ./bin/x64/factorio --port 19410 --server-settings data/server-settings.json --start-server gamesave.zip

-The executable is /bin/x64/factorio. you'll need to place the files into /bin/x64.
+The executable is /bin/x64/factorio.
+You'll need to place the files into /bin/x64.

-After this, the directory should contain the following:
+If done correctly, the directory should contain the following:
 - system
 - init.sh
 - readme.txt
 - factorio (<- your executable file)

-Now, open the executable file, delete its contents, and paste the contents of copycontents.txt file in it.
+Next, open the executable file, delete its contents, and paste the contents of the *copycontents.txt* file in it.

-That's it.
-You can now start your server as usual.
+At last, restart your server and you'll be greeted with the image above.

 ## Known limitations
 Proot comes with some limitations, as it virtualises a filesystem: